fiiiiive/F1-2022-Data-Analytics-Project-/README.md

   Both of these sheets combined hold a lot of useful information.
 For example, the closest rivalry in terms of qualifying was between Esteban Ocon (won 45.45% of qualifying battles) and Fernando Alonso (54.55%), while the biggest gap between teammates was between Lando Norris (90.91%) and Daniel Ricciardo (9.09%).
 Also despite outscoring his teammate by 35 points, George Russell actually lost the qualifying battle with his teammate, Lewis Hamilton, 9 - 13.

 # Race Analysis
 For the 2022 races I used FastF1 and Python to graph and analyze the telemetry and timing data from each race.
-All of the analysis and opinions in this project are my own.
+All of the analysis and opinions in this project are my own, using FastF1 to create the telemetry graphs.